Skip to main content

 To complete a tax return, you may need to request certain information from the Court Funds Office about the minor’s funds.
 The information will be issued within 15 working days of the request being received.

-If the request is being made by a third party, for example, an accountant, the Court Funds Office will require a signed third party correspondence authority to let them to deal directly with the third party.
+If the request is being made by a third party, for example, an accountant, the Court Funds Office will require a signed third party correspondence authority to let them deal directly with the third party.

-Affect on benefits
+Effect on benefits

 The annual income and overall value of the fund may affect the minor's entitlement to certain means-tested state benefits.